-In the event of doubt or ambiguity as to the wording and/or intent of the operating rules for the ProSolo NationalSeries, the decisions of ProSolo Officials shall prevail and be binding.
-SCCA ProSolo Officials reserve the right to revise these rules, to issue supplements to them at any time, and to promulgate special rules in an emergency.
+- A. Final authority for all aspects of the ProSolo National Series shall reside with the SCCA National Office. - B. In the event of doubt or ambiguity as the wording and/or intent of the operating rules for the ProSolo National Series, the decisions of the SCCA National staff, or their designee, shall prevail and be binding.
+The SCCA National staff reserves the right as necessary to revise these rules, to issue supplements to them at any time, and to promulgate special rules in an emergency.